-Patricia Roberts was born on May 31, 1924 as the daughter of a Pullman car waiter.
-Harris grew up to become the first African American woman to hold a cabinet position, serve as an ambassador, and head a law school.
-Harris fought for fair housing and employment practices under the Carter administration as the secretary of housing and urban development (HUD).
-She died of breast cancer at age 60.
+Patricia Roberts was born on May 31, 1924, in Mattoon, Illinois, the daughter of a Pullman car waiter.
+Harris grew up to become the first African-American woman to hold a Cabinet position, serve as an ambassador and head a law school.
+Harris fought for fair housing and employment practices under the Carter Administration as the secretary of Housing and Urban Development.
+She died of breast cancer in 1985, at age 60.

-Cabinet member, former U.S. ambassador to Luxembourg, politician, lawyer, educator.
-Born Patricia Roberts on May 31, 1924, in Mattoon, Illinois.
-The daughter of a Pullman car waiter, Harris grew up to become the first African American woman to hold a cabinet position, serve as an ambassador, and head a law school.
+Patricia Roberts Harris was born on May 31, 1924, in Mattoon, Illinois, the daughter of a Pullman car waiter.
+Harris grew up to become the first African-American woman to hold a Cabinet position, serve as an ambassador and head a law school.
 Raised by her mother after her father left, she excelled at school and won a scholarship to Howard University in 1941.

-While at Howard, Harris served as vice-chairman of the university’s student branch of the National Association for the Advancement of Colored People (NAACP).
+While at Howard, Harris served as vice chairman of the university’s student branch of the National Association for the Advancement of Colored People.
 As a part of the organization’s civil rights efforts, she participated in a protest against a restaurant that only served whites.
 Harris graduated from Howard in 1945 with honors.
-She continued her education at the University of Chicago where she studied industrial relations.
+She continued her education at the University of Chicago, where she studied industrial relations.

 After graduating, Harris spent a year with the Department of Justice.
 Then she returned to Howard University as a lecturer and later a professor.
 Outside of class, Harris was an activist for many social causes.
 She was appointed by President John F. Kennedy to co-chair the National Women’s Committee for Civil Rights.
 The committee oversaw approximately 100 women’s organizations across the nation.